force-sight/forcesight/README.md

 ### Run with ROS

-To install rospy in conda env run `conda install -c conda-forge ros-rospy`, ***make sure you are using Python 3.8 or follow this: https://robostack.github.io/GettingStarted.html
+To install rospy in conda env, run `conda install -c conda-forge ros-rospy`, ***make sure you are using Python 3.8 or follow this: https://robostack.github.io/GettingStarted.html

-*Note: ROS tends to be unfriendly with conda env, thus this installation will not be seamless.*
+*Note: ROS tends to be unfriendly with conda env, so this installation will not be seamless.*

 ```bash
 roslaunch realsense2_camera rs_camera.launch enable_pointcloud:=1 infra_width:=640